On 23 June 2016, UK adults made a historic decision. They voted for the UK to leave a group of countries called the European Union (EU).

 This is called Brexit, made up of the words 'Britain' and 'exit'.

-No country has ever left the EU before, so it's a significant moment in European history.
-Let's look at what exactly happened.
+No country has ever left the EU before, so Brexit is a significant moment in European history.

 For many years, UK politicians have argued about whether it is better for the UK to be in or out of the EU.